Check, pleats and sporty comfort from Stella McCartney in Paris

 "We all have these incredible women that fill us with motivation and allow us to be who we are," she said backstage.

-"So this collection was sort of a tribute to them and their confidence and their incredible colour that they give off."
+"So this collection was sort of a tribute to them and their confidence and their incredible color that they give off."

 (Reporting by Johnny Cotton in Paris; Writing by Marie-Louise Gumuchian in London; Editing by Mark Trevelyan)